furuya02/lex-sdk/README.md

 ## Creating the Lambda Handler

-The Lambda handler is the entry point for your AWS Lambda function.
+The entry point of the Lambda function.

-The following code example creates a Lambda handler function to route all inbound request to your skill.
-The Lambda handler function creates an SDK Skill instance configured with the request handlers that you just created.
+The following code example is an example of processing requests to all Lambda with SDK.

 **JavaScript**
 ```js